Prismatic leads in satisfaction for embedded iPaaS!

 Building embedded integrations via the traditional process requires much engineering time and effort.
 That work is costly and slows down core product development that engineering could do instead.

 An embedded integration platform lets your non-engineering teams handle much of the integration workload.
-Non-devs can build integrations using the low-code capabilities of an embedded integration platform's integration designer and API connectors.
+Non-devs can build integrations using the low-code capabilities of an embedded integration platform's low-code integration designer and API connectors.

 Devs can empower integration builders by writing reusable custom connectors that handle industry-specific logic or niche apps.
 Non-devs then drop these custom connectors into integrations to build what your customers need.